How Does Extreme Weight Loss Feel?

 I sucked for a while (and honestly some exercise I probably still do) but I kept at it and enjoyed it.

-It was giving my body more variety, and different kinds of training, and challenging me in ways that running couldn’t.
+It was giving my body more variety, and different kinds of training, and challenged me in ways that running couldn’t.

 During this time I also started to learn more about nutrition, protein, good fats and fuelling yourself properly.
 And at this point, I left Slimming World.